08 February 2017Stonehenge and the A303

 "We have already seen the benefits of removing the old visitor facilities and grassing over the A344.
 The proposed tunnel could complete that transformation and finally do justice to our greatest prehistoric monument, dramatically improving its setting and reconnecting it with the wider landscape.

 "We do have concerns about particular aspects of the proposals which we will share with Highways England and we will continue to look carefully at the plans as they evolve."

 Along with our heritage partners, Historic England and the National Trust, English Heritage welcomed the proposals as a big step forward but are very clear there is more work to be done and highlighted the following three points:

 - The proposed tunnel would remove the majority - circa 3km - of the intrusive existing A303 from the Stonehenge World Heritage Site, opening up the extraordinary ancient landscape to the public

 - The tunnel's eastern portal would allow for the restoration of the Stonehenge Avenue, the ancient processional route to the stones - a major improvement on previous road improvement schemes

 - The proposed western portal for the tunnel needs significant improvement, due to its proximity to the Normanton Down barrow group - an important group of Neolithic and Early Bronze Age ceremonial and funerary monuments.

-As part of the public consultation, we are now providing a detailed response to help ensure that Highways England delivers a scheme that does justice to this unique site.
+As part of the public consultation, we have provided a formal response to help ensure that Highways England delivers a scheme that does justice to this unique site.